Where to use interior French doors?

 Whichever timber you choose, you’ll need to occasionally perform a bit of maintenance, in the form of cleaning, sanding and re-finishing, in order the get the best from the door.
 Timber can also be drilled into and otherwise modified – and thus you’ll be able to install locks and other hardware rather easily.

-Plastic doors are an inexpensive alternative to the two varieties we’ve already mentioned.
-However, they also compromise significantly in certain areas.
-When it comes to looks and strength, they can’t match their timber or metal counterparts.
-Moreover, they cannot be modified or otherwise customised to accommodate locks and different colour schemes, and they tend to lead far shorter lives.
-While uPVC doors are cheap alternatives they are often plain and don’t have the same qualities as wood or aluminium.
+uPVC doors are an inexpensive alternative to the two varieties we’ve already mentioned.
+However, there are compromises made in certain areas.
+When it comes to looks and strength, they they don't tend to compare to their timber or metal counterparts.
+Moreover, they cannot be modified or otherwise customised to accommodate locks and different colour schemes, and they tend to lead shorter lives. uPVC doors are a great budget conscious alternative, they are often simple in design but you'll most often find that uPVC French doors are used externally rather than internally.

 What about glazing?